 Examples of types of UFC motions that are typically granted oral argument are motions for revisions, UCCCJEA motions, motions for temporary orders to restrain or authorize relocation of a child, uncontested final decrees of invalidity, motions for summary judgment, motions to vacate an order of default or to vacate final orders entered at trial.

 No Deliveries Directly to the Courtroom

 Unless arrangements have been made directly with Judge Rosen’s bailiff, no deliveries are to be made directly to the courtroom.
 All deliveries should be made to the judges' mailroom.
 (See mailing address above.)

 Hearing / Trial Information

 General trial schedule is Monday through Thursday, 9:00 AM to 4:00 PM.
-Judge Rosen hears civil non-dispositive motions and sentence modification hearings at 4:00 PM.
+Judge Rosen hears motions with oral argument and sentence modification hearings at 4:00 PM.
 All 4:00 PM hearings will conclude no later than 4:25 PM.